GOT7 Gets It “Just Right” With Kpop Music Video Hitting Over 100 Million Views!

 Soompi reports that the Kpop idol group has scored their first music video with over 100 million views on Youtube.
 The video is for a song they released in 2015 called, “Just Right.”

-As Soompi notes, the song was part of a mini-album they released that year of the same name.
+As Soompi notes, the song was part of a mini-album they released last year of the same name.

 RELATED POSTS ON INQUISITR